CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: CamLiFlow

 \section{CamLiFlow}

-Given a pair of synchronized camera and LiDAR frames, CamLiFlow jointly estimates dense optical flow for camera frames and sparse scene flow for LiDAR frames.
-Note that our method can also take advantage of other reliable depth sensors (such as stereo cameras).

-As illustrated is Fig. \ref{fig:arch}, CamLiFlow consists of two symmetric branches, named image-branch and point-branch, for 2D and 3D data respectively.
-Both branches are built upon the PWC architecture \cite{sun2018pwc} where flow computed at the coarse level is upsampled and warped to a finner level.
+Given a pair of the synchronized camera and LiDAR frames, CamLiFlow jointly estimates dense optical flow for camera frames and sparse scene flow for LiDAR frames.
+As illustrated in Fig. \ref{fig:arch}, CamLiFlow consists of two symmetric branches, named image branch and point branch, for 2D and 3D data respectively.
+Both branches are built on top of the PWC architecture \cite{sun2018pwc, wu2019pointpwc} where flow computed at the coarse level is upsampled and warped to a finner level.
 Features are fused in a bidirectional manner at multiple levels and stages.

 In the following sections, we first introduce the \textit{bidirectional camera-LiDAR fusion module} along with the multi-stage fusion pipeline.
-Next, we introduce \textit{inverse depth scaling}, which facilitates camera-LiDAR fusion by solving the inconsistency of scales.
+Next, we introduce \textit{inverse depth scaling}, which makes the distribution of points more even across different regions.
 Finally, a multi-task loss for joint optimization is also introduced.